 Bee colonies worldwide began collapsing in 2003-2004 for no apparent reason.
+Since then scientists have discovered that cellphone EMF panics bees.

 A host of causes have been cited: pesticides, mites, viruses, hive hygiene, monoculture and climate changes.
 Daniel Favre decided to investigate another source of disruption for bees – cell phone signals.